 NAPICU Joint Venture

 The Design in Mental Health Network (DIMHN) and the National Association of Psychiatric intensive care and Low Secure Units (NAPICU) have joined together to create design guidance for psychiatric intensive care units.
-The announcement of joint working came at the Design in Mental Health Conference in May 2016.
+The announcement of joint working came at the Design in Mental Health Conference in May 2016 and finally came together in May 2017 (See below).

 “Today marks the start of an exciting and challenging joint venture for the Design in Mental Health Network (DIMHN) and the National Association of Psychiatric Intensive Care Units (NAPICU)”